dat-ecosystem-archive/dat-node/readme.md

 #### Learn more! [docs.datproject.org](http://docs.datproject.org/) or [chat with us](https://gitter.im/datproject/discussions)

+### Features

+* Consistent management of Dat archives across applications, using [dat-folder-archive](https://github.com/joehand/dat-folder-archive)
+* Join the Dat network, using [hyperdiscovery](https://github.com/karissa/hyperdiscovery)
+* Track archive stats, using [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats)
+* Import files from the file system, using [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/)

-### Goal
+### Goal of dat-node

 Dat-node's primary goal is a *consistent management* of Dat archives on the file system.
-Dat-node is used in the Dat CLI.
-Use dat-node to build applications that are compatible with the Dat CLI.
+The main Dat CLI uses Dat-node.
+Any applications built using dat-node will be compatible with the Dat CLI and each other.

 Dat-node acts as glue for a collection of Dat and hyperdrive based modules, including: [dat-folder-archive](https://github.com/joehand/dat-folder-archive), [hyperdiscovery](https://github.com/karissa/hyperdiscovery), [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats), and [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).

-### Features

-* Consistent management of Dat archive folders across apps, using [dat-folder-archive](https://github.com/joehand/dat-folder-archive)
-* Join the Dat Network using [hyperdiscovery](https://github.com/karissa/hyperdiscovery)
-* Track archive stats using [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats)
-* Import files from using [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/)
+If you want a minimal module that creates Dat archives compatible with the Dat CLI and works on the file system, use [dat-folder-archive](https://github.com/joehand/dat-folder-archive).

 #### dat-js -> dat-node